moalshak/Perist-ri/README.md

 <a name="coming"></a>
 # Coming features

+1. Encrypting the data
+2. Multiple Files submission
+3. More documented code
-1. See in, out & difference test files
+4. See in, out & difference test files
-2. ?
+6. ?

 [overview]: resources/Screenshot.png "alt"
 [failed]: resources/failed.png